-5.16 FENCING AND SWALES
+5.15 FENCING AND SWALES

-The Developer may provide project fencing at key community entry points, and along the side and/or rear of lots adjacent to a park or walkway.
+The Developer will provide project fencing at key community entry points along the perimeter and along the rear of lots that back onto a park or walkway and along the rear of lots that have a rear drainage swale.

-Project fencing and swales will be protected by a Restrictive Covenant registered on title of lots affected.
-The exterior colour and design of the fence, and the design and location of the drainage swale, must be maintained.
-The Purchaser will be responsible for maintenance of his/her portion of the project fence and swale.
+Project fencing will be protected by a Restrictive Covenant registered on title of lots affected.
+The exterior colour and design of the fence and the design and location of the drainage swale must be maintained and the Purchaser will be responsible for maintenance of his/her portion of the project fence and swale.

 Side yard fencing facing the street on corner lots is required and must be complete for inspection at the same time as the house inspection is performed by the Guideline Review Consultant.
+The lots requiring side yard fencing are: